accelerex-developer/RexPayiOS/README.md

     }
 }
 ```
+For the full implementaion, you can check the UIKit Example project [here](https://github.com/accelerex-developer/RexPayiOS/tree/main/Example/UIKitExample)

 ## Description on some vital optional properties

 - `passphrase:` This should be provided if used when you're generating your pgp key pair.